 Tell me a little about your family

-Discuss about how your family has shaped you and some things you do together with them.
+Discuss how your family has shaped you and some things you do together with them.
 This question is not for you to describe every member of your household.
 Also, talk about any traditions you share or important celebrations, and don’t forget to include your extended family.

 How do you handle conflict?

 This is another interview question for high school students where having a particular instance in mind can be helpful.
 Normally, you would like to talk about a time you handled a conflict.
 Was there a time you settled the conflict between your friends?
-Or when someone wronged you, you rather made peace with the person?
+Or when someone wronged you, you rather make peace with the person?
 Ensure that you are specific with your answer.

 How did you spend your last summer?

 You don’t need to give them a summary of each day of your last summer in this question.
 It is necessary to tell them about doing different activities during the summer.
 Ensure that you mention the kind of activities you participated in, the place you spent your summer, and the voluntary work you did.